Space Hen Hassle

 Over time the project changed directions more than once – initial low poly look was exchanged for a soft cartoon-y look, realistic environment went through a neon dye and mechanics were changed to fit the gameplay – but each change tied the project better together into a solid entity.
 By the end of the actual project timetable we had made a product that we were already really satisfied with.
 However, after winning both first place and audience’s choice in Finland’s first student game development competition Bit1 ( link ), we are now determined to keep working on the game further to perfect it for its launch.

-For now, you can download a playable demo from the link below!
+For now, you can visit the game’s website by clicking the link below!